 According to analysis from Harvard Business Review, there are two main reasons for this reduction in operating incomes.
 They argue that there is a mismatch between organizations’ strategies and actual market demand, and a lack of operational discipline.
 There is a view that health systems need to reorganize their payment models and physician employees in order to become more financially stable.

-Since 2008, many hospitals and health systems have pursued a strategy of scaling up in size thru merger and acquisitions.
-This strategy also included expanding medical staffs and assuming more financial risk from insurance providers.
+Since 2008, many hospitals and health systems have pursued a strategy of scaling up in size through mergers and acquisitions.
+This strategy also included expanding medical staff and assuming more financial risk from insurance providers.
 However, healthcare industry observers question whether this strategy is financially sustainable.